 It’s imperative to keep this process hygienic.
 If the prolapse is not kept clean, you could risk giving your bird an infection.

 Step 5: Once you have put the prolapse back, you should do everything you can to prevent your hen from laying for the next couple of days.
-Place your hen in a dark place and give her limited access to food and water.
+Place your hen in a quiet, dimly lit spot to discourage laying, but keep fresh water and food within easy reach so she stays hydrated and supported while she heals.

 Step 6: Continue to monitor your hen’s behavior and keep her separated for several days.
 Other chickens could start picking at the prolapse and cause infection or relapse.